yuanhao53/yuanhao53.github.io/_pages/about.md

 ---

-**Pu Yuanhao** is currently a (4th-year) full-time Ph.D. student in [School of Artificial Intelligence & Data Science](https://saids.ustc.edu.cn) (formerly named as School of Data Science), University of Science and Technology of China (USTC), under the supervison of [Prof.Defu Lian](https://faculty.ustc.edu.cn/liandefu).
+**Pu Yuanhao** is currently a (5th-year) full-time Ph.D. student in [School of Artificial Intelligence & Data Science](https://saids.ustc.edu.cn) (formerly named as School of Data Science), University of Science and Technology of China (USTC), under the supervison of [Prof.Defu Lian](https://faculty.ustc.edu.cn/liandefu).
 He got his B.S. degree from [School of Mathematical Sciences](https://math.ustc.edu.cn/), University of Science and Technology of China (USTC) in Jun.
 2021.

-His research interest mainly focus on **Machine Learning Theories** and its applications on **Recommender Systems**, especially **Bayes-Consistency** properties for theoretical understandings of model design.
+His research interest mainly focus on **Machine Learning Theories** and its applications on **Recommender Systems**, especially **Consistency** properties for theoretical understandings of loss formulation and model design.

 Recent Updates
 ------